Landgate/slip-developer-documentation/getting-started.md

 * [Visualize your data in Google Maps](https://developers.google.com/maps/documentation/javascript/visualization)

 # Error Codes
-The specificiation for, and list of, error codes for the GME API is available [here](https://developers.google.com/maps-engine/documentation/errors).
+The specificiation for, and list of, error codes for the GME API are available [here](https://developers.google.com/maps-engine/documentation/errors).
 This documentation is tailored to the GME API, but users of WFS could also encounter these so error messages, albeit in a different format.

 # Code Samples
 Landgate has produced a few out-of-the-box code samples that demonstrate how to use each of the API endpoints available in SLIP Future.
 These include: